 The SMOB is an elected official who can vote on issues like administrative appointments (including hiring of the Superintendent of Schools), policy, and the Board of Education's legislative platform.

 The Superintendent’s Leadership Academy is transformative in its focus to enhance and enrich the life skills students require to successfully transition from high school into college and/or work.

 To establish a safe, vibrant, and close-knit community for young women to unlock their full potential.

 Mission:• Provide leadership development opportunities for young women• Establish networks for female leaders• Advocate and lobby for issues pertaining to young women• Provide opportunities for female leaders to explore career options• Engage with allied communities to expand advocacy efforts

 Students, teachers, and staff donate unused or gently used school supplies at the end of the school year.
 This annual program benefits students in need and helps to protect the environment by keeping useable items out of landfills.

 See you in 2019 for the 20th anniversary of our program!

 Selected high school seniors participate as pages for members of the Maryland General Assembly during the general session.

-The application period for the Maryland General Assembly Student Page Program has closed.
-It will open again Fall 2018.
+The application process for the Maryland General Assembly Student Page Program is now closed and will reopen September 2019.